Anatomy Pics Of Human Body

 Q: Can I use anatomical images freely without permission?

-A: No. Many anatomical images are copyrighted and protected by intellectual property laws.
+A: No. So many anatomical images are copyrighted and protected by intellectual property laws.
 You must obtain permission from the copyright holder before using them in publications or presentations.

 Q: What are the differences between artistic anatomical drawings and medically accurate ones?